nimblecrm/api-docs/docs/contacts/create.rst

     ``our customers\,best`` will create tags ``our customers`` and ``best``.

     .. note:: Maximum 5 tags are allowed in this list during contact creation.

+**avatar_url** — optional, default: None
+    String, pointing to avatar, that should be assigned to the contact.

+    .. note:: Nimble uses lazy loading mechanism for avatars, and didn't perform any checks for URL validness during ``avatar_url`` setting.
+If you'll pass invalid parameter here — no avatar will be displayed for contact.

 Example: